-The Psychology of Morality
+PSYC 3341: Psychology of Morality

 Human beings are fundamentally social creatures.
 In this seminar, we will examine topics explored in classic and contemporary social psychology using the tools of neuroscience, such as functional neuroimaging and transcranial magnetic stimulation.
-Sample topics: social connection and rejection; conforming to crowds and obeying authority; dehumanization and objectification; stereotypes and group membership; first impressions and social expectations; prosocial behavior; sacred values; self-control; the future self.
+Topics: social connection and rejection; conforming to crowds and obeying authority; dehumanization and objectification; stereotypes and group membership; first impressions and social expectations; prosocial behavior; sacred values; self-control; the future self.

-Advanced Topics in Social Psychology
+PSYC 5540: Advanced Topics in Social Psychology

-This seminar is designed to provide students with an overview of current themes and research in social psychology.
-Topics include: social cognition, social influence, social interaction and group dynamics, close relationships, stereotype and prejudice, attitudes, prosocial behavior, the self and free will.
+This graduate seminar is designed to provide students with an overview of current themes and research in social psychology.
+Topics: social cognition; social influence; social interaction and group dynamics; close relationships; stereotypeS and prejudice; attitudes; prosocial behavior; the self and free will.

 What is the relationship between morality and emotion?
 Do uniquely moral emotions exist?
 In what contexts do moral emotions arise?
 This course explores the nature of emotion and the nature of morality and their relationship, from the perspectives of social, cognitive, developmental psychology and neuroscience.
 Topics: emotion regulation; prosocial behavior; intergroup attitudes; perspective-taking.
 Jointly taught with Professor Jim Russell.